selvarajas/javarepo/README.md

 5. run maven clean through eclipse
 6. run maven install through eclipse
 7. On eclipse, select the pom.xml file >> run as >> maven build.. >> enter goals "jaxws:wsimport" >> click "Run"

-[INFO] Scanning for projects...
+7. For security reason, the xxxx, yyyy arepart of package, CCCC=prefix of the project and yyyy= [INFO] Scanning for projects...
 [WARNING]
 [WARNING] Some problems were encountered while building the effective model for com.xxxx.wsdl.client.tutorial:xxxx-wsdl-client-tutorial:jar:0.0.1-SNAPSHOT